yuqitanyq/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the libtask data i.e., all `Patron` objects (which are contained in a `UniquePatronList` object).
+* stores the libtask data i.e., all `Patron` objects (which are contained in a `UniquePatronList` object) and `Book` objects (which are contained in a `UniqueBookList` object).
-* stores the currently 'selected' `Patron` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Patron>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Patron` and `Book` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Patron>` abd `ObservableList<Book>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)